yourfriendoss/pitransmitter/README.md

 =========

-## FM-RDS transmitter using the Raspberry Pi
+## FM RDS transmitter using the Raspberry Pi

 This program generates an FM modulation, with RDS (Radio Data System) data generated in real time as well as having the ability to use both monophonic and stereophonic audio.